OmGoyal27/Ompy/README.md

     - The open command open an app.
     - The argument to pass with it is the app name.
     - How it works: It is kind of a run dialog.
-    - Note: Do not inclue the extention.
+    - Note: It is optional to include extention, but it is _recommended_.
     - For eg; open notepad